 iii) Method development to improve a) processing of proteomic samples, b) accuracy and precision of protein quantification and iii) computational methods for the qualitative and quantitative analysis of proteomic data.
 For instance, the FLEXIQuant approach developed by the Steen lab, which allows for the exquisitely detailed characterization of selected proteins and their post-translational modification, has been instrumental for studying multikinase mechanisms (Nat Methods.
 2012;9:504), and the post-translational regulation of Tiki1 in Xenopus development (Cell.
 2012;149:1565) and kinesin C1 during mitosis (EMBO J. 2014;33:385). firstname.lastname@example.org

-Saima Ahmed, is a research technologist and current lab manager.
-She is pursing a Master's degree in Biotechnology at Harvard Extension School and is conducting her master's project in urine proteomics under supervision of Dr. Hanno Steen.
-Her love for the color pink shades all aspects of her life , including her lab bench. firstname.lastname@example.org
+Saima Ahmed, is currently the lab supervisor.
+She graduated in May 2016 with a Master's in Biotechnology from Harvard Extension School.
+She completed her Master Thesis " Biomarker Discovery for Bronchopulmonary Dysplasia using Mass Spectrometry Based Urine Proteomics" under supervision of Dr. Hanno Steen.
+She hopes to soon pursue her PhD.
+Saima's love for the color pink shades all aspects of her life, including her lab bench. email@example.com

 Sebastian Berger, was born in Karlsruhe, Germany.
 After his graduation from the "German High School", he went to the Technical University of Munich (TUM) to start with his Bachelor of Science in "Molecular Biotechnology".
 Right after graduation as Bachelor, Sebastian joined the Master's program at the TUM for "Molecular Biotechnology".
 After this final graduation in 2011 he joined the Steen-Lab as intern for "Clinical Proteomics".
 This fall (2012) Sebastian will start with his PhD thesis here in our Lab.
 Sebastian's leisure activities include PHP programming, playing sports (especially Dragon Boating or eSports), and spending time with friends. firstname.lastname@example.org